Covid-19 vaccine in France: Your questions answered

 Four vaccines have been approved for use in France: Pfizer-BioNTech, Moderna, AstraZeneca and Johnson & Johnson.
 All require two doses for full efficacy except the Johnson & Johnson vaccine, which only requires one.

-All people aged 70-74 years old in France are now able to receive the vaccine at designated centres, at pharmacies or at their GP’s practice.
+All people aged 50+ years old in France are now able to receive a vaccination at designated centres, pharmacies or their GP.
 Learn more about how to book your vaccine if you are in this age group.

 How to book a Covid-19 vaccine in France